-Global Multi-Sector commingled funds were added to the portfolio in 2019.
-This type includes investments in three funds for fiscal years ending June 30, 2020 and 2019.
+Global Multi-Sector commingled funds increased investments by one to four funds for fiscal year ending June 30, 2021.
 They are designed to be flexible and may move tactically in response to market conditions.
 It allows investments in securities across the fixed income universe which includes securities such as sovereign debt, corporate credit, structured products, currency, distressed debt, and leveraged loans.
-Redemption payments range from monthly to quarterly with 30 to 60 day notices.
-Two of the three funds have an initial one year lock-up.
+Redemption payments range from monthly to quarterly with 30 to 60-day notices.
+Two of the three funds have an initial one-year lock-up.
+One fund is illiquid with a term of five years with options for two one-year renewals.
 The fair value of the investments has been determined using NAV per share (or equivalent) of the investments.